-Additionally, in anticipation of receipt of the Order from DTSC and pursuant to authority provided by Section 34177.3, at their January 15, 2019 meeting, the Successor Agency will consider approval of an agreement with EKI in an amount of \$2,995,000 for environmental engineering services commencing July 1, 2019.
-Thus, for the ROPS 19-20 cycle and as reflected in ROPS line item 123, it is estimated that the Successor Agency will incur approximately \$2,995,000.00 for environmental engineering services to be provided by EKI related to the remediation of the Corporation Yard.
+Additionally, in anticipation of receipt of the Order from DTSC and pursuant to authority provided by Section 34177.3, the Successor Agency authorized approval of an agreement with EKI at their January 15, 2019, regular meeting in an amount of \$2,995,000 for environmental engineering services commencing July 1, 2019.
+Thus, for the ROPS 20-21 cycle and as reflected in ROPS line item 123, it is estimated that the Successor Agency will incur approximately \$2,995,000.00 for environmental engineering services to be provided by EKI related to the remediation of the Corporation Yard.